source-academy/general/IAP/README.md

 Day 5, Wednesday, January 26: The lambda calculus: Explore the essence of computation
 Depends on: Days 1-3

-Day 6, Friday, January 28: Functional sound processing: Make some noise
-Depends on: Days 1-3
+Day 6, Friday, January 28: Functional audio processing: Make some noise Depends on: Days 1-3
 (equipment: bring a stereo headset that works with your browser)